Talib Jauhari

-Talib Jauhari (27 August 1929 – 21 June 2020) was a Pakistani Islamic scholar, poet, historian and philosopher of the Shia Sect of Islam.
-He is widely renowned as the most prominent Shia scholar, and his sermons were broadcast on PTV (Pakistan Television) Network.
+Talib Jauhari (27 August 1929 – 21 June 2020) was a Pakistani Islamic scholar, Shia Zaakir, poet, historian and philosopher of the Shia Sect of Islam.

+He was widely renowned as the most prominent Shia scholar, and his sermons were broadcast on PTV (Pakistan Television Network).

 Career

-Jauhari was a promoter of Shia Sunni unity in Pakistan.
+Jauhari was a promoter of Shia-Sunni unity in Pakistan.
+Allama Talib Jauhari was among the most famous Shia scholars of Pakistan.

+Talib Jauhari's speaking style was highly popular among the Pakistani public and he received nationwide fame through Pakistan Television Network (PTV)'s Majlis-e-Shaam-e-Ghareeban religious lecture program.

 Education

 Jauhari also studied under Sayyid Abu al-Qasim al-Khoei.
 He was a student of Muhammad Baqir al-Sadr.
 He was a class fellow of Sayyid Ali Sistani.
 Zeeshan Haider Jawwadi was also one of his class fellows in Najaf."

 Books

 Jauhari wrote Hadees e Karabala and several books, including a detailed commentary on the Quran.
 His book Alamaat e Zahoor e Mehdi is considered as one of the most comprehensive books compiled and written on the topic of Imam Mehdi in Urdu language.
 He was also a poet, and three compilations of his poetry were published during his lifetime.

 The following is a list of his known works: